AdaCore/gnatstudio/docs/users_guide/extending.rst

 like :file:`name.svg`, :file:`name.png`, :file:`name-rtl.svg`,
 :file:`name-symbolic.svg`, ...

-If you name your icon :file:`name-symbolic.svg`, GPS will automatically change the foreground and background colors to match the selected color theme by the user (dark or light).
+If you name your icon :file:`name-symbolic.svg`, GNAT Studio will automatically change the foreground and background colors to match the selected color theme by the user (dark or light).
 But these icons are only displayed in grayscale.